RaphaelJ/covid-tracer/README.md

 ![Android](screenshots/screenshot-android.png) ![iOS](screenshots/screenshot-ios.png)

-CovidTracer uses Bluetooth and cryptographic techniques to protect privacy.
+CovidTracer uses Bluetooth and cryptographic techniques to protect user privacy.
 App users do not share personal data.
 GPS location is never recorded.
 CovidTracer is a free and open-source software (GPLv3).

+CovidTracer follows the [contact tracing recommendations](https://www.eff.org/deeplinks/2020/04/challenge-proximity-apps-covid-19-contact-tracing) of the Electronic Frontier Foundation.

 ## Download and installation